|

 signed during bidding process cannot be traded or

-Bowl) in part because of possible salary inflation.
+(post-Super Bowl) in part because of possible salary

 9) At

-their winning bid salary changed to the actual salary that was
+will have their winning bid salary changed to the actual

 Weekly Schedule/Procedure